Panther Crossing

 Your information could help biologists rescue the animal.
 Do not approach if the panther is injured, for your safety as well as the animal’s.
 Watch the animal from a safe distance, preferably from inside your vehicle, until help arrives.

-In 2014, 24 panthers were lost in vehicle strikes.
-In 2015, it was 30 Florida panther.
+In 2015, 30 Florida panthers were lost in vehicular collisions.
 In 2016, a new record was set when at least 34 panthers lost their lives in these deadly collisions.
 In 2017, 24 panthers lost their lives on the roads.
 In 2018, 26 panthers died on roads.
-In 2019, 23 panthers died on roads.
-Your help is critical in protecting Florida panthers in 2020.
+In 2019, it was 23.
+In 2020, 19 panthers.
+In 2021, 21 panthers.
+In 2022, 25 panthers.
+In 2023, 13 panthers.
+In 2024, 29 panthers were killed on roads and a 30th was lost when it was struck by a train.
+And these are only the ones we know of.
+Your help is critical in protecting Florida panthers in 2025.

 Aspects of promoting this campaign are made possible through the Naples Zoo and Big Cypress National Preserve’s Zoo-Park Partnership for America’s Keystone Wildlife™.